wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/3-build-flow.md

 You can map the Contacts entity fields to the extracted fields from the Business Card model.
 Fields such as first name, last name, address information, email, etc. are available.
 There are 18 fields currently available today.

+[!NOTE:]
-[NOTE:] You can also send the results by email, create a file in SharePoint and more.
+You can also send the results by email, create a file in SharePoint and more.

 You should end with following flow.
 Save and it is now ready to process images.